After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 However, again… Balance.

-When in the following video example Sadhguru contradicts Tom about his own mission, Tom should refuse an extreme learner’s role.
+When Sadhguru contradicts Tom about his own mission, Tom should NOT take an extreme learner’s role.

-Because if you look like you’re getting schooled about what should be your home turf, and what you’ve supposedly spent a lot of time thinking about… Then you lose a lot of authority.
+Because if you get schooled about your own mission, and what you’ve supposedly spent a lot of time thinking about… Then you lose a lot of authority.

 And you also lose credibility and respect.